MrLixm/MrLixm.github.io/site/src/blog/website-redesign-2025/index.md

 I'm very tented to write my own markup syntax but that's not an exercice I already done and will probably become another rabbit-hole.
-Instead I think I will (at a later time) just have a look at other file-format and their parsing libraries to find something that have decent code that I'm confident in understanding.
+Instead I think I will (at a later time) just have a look at other file-format and their parsing libraries to find something that have decent code that I'm confident in understanding. *( :emoji:(cat-nerd) UPDATED: see section below)*

 Then after a few tests on a very small version of my website I was satisified with the workflow and started re-building the website content.
 This was mostly